Pralaya: Prakritapralaya

 The Vishnu Purana describes the Prakritapralaya.
-After the completion of the four-age cycle, a great flood is unleashed on Bhumi, the earth, by Prakriti, the personification of nature.
+After the completion of 1,000 four-age cycles or a kalpa, a great flood is unleashed on Bhumi, the earth, by Prakriti, the personification of nature.
 When Jala (water) reaches the abode of the Saptarishis, the entire world is encompassed by a single ocean.
 The breath of Vishnu disperses all the clouds and reabsorbs them, after which he proceeds to sleep.
 When Agni destroys the world and nature, elemental dissolution begins.
 Jala swallows the gunas of the earth, and subsequently the universe, after which its rasa is devoured by Agni.
 When Akasha is consumed by the flames of Agni, Vayu and sound permeate throughout, becoming one with Agni by absorbing its guna.
 When Vayu comes into contact with ether, it loses its elemental potency, causing ether alone to occupy the vacuum.
 Consciousness, combined with darkness, take over the universe, which in turn is conquered by Buddhi.
 At this juncture, the seven components of Prakriti recombine.
+At that point Urvashi is impregnated by the pious seeds of those who dwell in Swarg lok and engage in passionate coitus.
 The Hiranyagarbha of Brahma dissolves in the waters that surround Prakriti.
 Prakriti fuses with Purusha, assimilating Buddhi, becoming Brahman.